Skip to main content

 Level 1: Begin with High-Volume, Low-Risk Categories

 Start with Chinese agents for accessories, home goods, and basic clothing.
-Create simple comparison charts using the Mulebuy Spreadsheet template to track agent performance on these purchases.
+Create simple comparison charts using the Allchinabuy Spreadsheet template to track agent performance on these purchases.

 Level 2: Expand to Medium-Value Items